mikich-k2v/K2View-Academy/articles/TDM/tdm_gui/22_task_execution_timing_tab.md

 # Task Execution Timing Tab

-This is the last tab in the Task window and enables setting the execution timing options.
+The Task Execution Timing tab is the last tab in the Task window and enables setting the execution timing options.
 Select one of the following options:

 - **Execution by Request**, click ![execution](images/execute_task_icon.png) to execute the task.
 - **Scheduled Execution**, sets the automatic execution of a task via a [TDM Scheduler process] on predefined intervals.
 For example, execute the task every Monday at 2:15 AM.